jmahler/tecs/README.md

 NAME
 ----

-tecs - solutions to the projects of "The Elements of Computing Systems"
+tecs - completed projects for "The Elements of Computing Systems"

 DESCRIPTION
 -----------